Reinforz/twitter-oauth2-blog/README.md

   return { error, data, loading };
 }
 ```
 This will do a good enough job for our minimal app.
-Lets use this to conditionally render the user if present, or otherwise, the login with twitter button:
+We will use it to determine what to render.
+We will render the username if we get a user from the hook.
+Otherwise, we will render the `Login with Twitter` button
 ```ts
 import type { NextPage } from "next";
 import { TwitterOauthButton } from "../components/TwitterOauthButton";